 The Bourne Deployment

-What does Apple Professional Training (APL) look like?
+What does Apple Professional Learning (APL) look like?
 Chris Smith, Apple Professional Learning Specialist, takes us through the Bourne Abbey & Bourne Elsea Park CofE Primary Academy training journey, to give an insight in to how having a “Vision and Plan” will make for a successful iPad deployment.
+This was 6 days of training, 2 schools and 300 iPads.

 Rather than jumping straight in, we decided to use Session 1 to put together a plan.
 We needed to establish existing iPad use and “assess” where the school was at, technically e.g.